NotMyself/getting-git/local-basics.md

 1. List the branches that currently exist in the repository by executing the command `git -P branch`.
     - This will show a list of branches in the repository.

-Notice that _main_ is the only branch listed.
+Notice that _master_ is the only branch listed.
 It has an asterisk to the left of it to show that this is the current working branch.

 2. Create a new branch by executing the command `git branch new-joke`.

 3. List the branches again by executing `git -P branch`.
     - You will see the list of branches again showing two branches.

-Notice that the _main_ branch is still the current working branch, but we have successfully created a _new-joke_ branch.
+Notice that the _master_ branch is still the current working branch, but we have successfully created a _new-joke_ branch.

 4. Switch to the new-joke branch by executing the command `git checkout new-joke`.